-This report includes general discussions of the background information, possible sources, and health effects of each pollutant, along with any occurrences of exceedances of air quality standards.
+This report includes general discussions of the background information, possible sources, and health effects of each pollutant, along with any exceedances of air quality standards.
 Also included is a summary of compliance and enforcement activities.
-An effective field enforcement program contributes directly to improved air quality and pollutant level measurements within acceptable limits.
+An effective field enforcement program contributes directly to improved air quality and the effort to maintain pollutant levels within acceptable limits.